JanHerca/urantiapedia/output/wikijs/en/article/Francois_Dupont/Bruno_Bettelheim_et_notre_epoque_angoissee.md

 But, for its part, the _URANTIA Book_ gives us the assurance that our tribulations are a necessary evil:

 > “_Anxiety was a natural state of the savage mind.
 When men and women fall victims to excessive anxiety, they are simply reverting to the natural estate of their far-distant ancestors; and when anxiety becomes actually painful, it inhibits activity and unfailingly institutes evolutionary changes and biologic adaptations.
-Pain and suffering are essential to progressive evolution._” ([UB 86:2.1](/en/The_Urantia_Book/86#p2_1))
+Pain and suffering are essential to progressive evolution._” (<a id="a54_386"></a>[UB 86:2.1](/en/The_Urantia_Book/86#p2_1))

 He even tells us what needs to be corrected in our attitude towards this mental suffering:

 > “_The Third Source and Center, the universal intelligence, is personally conscious of every *mind,* every intellect, in all creation, and he maintains a personal and perfect contact with all these physical, morontial, and spiritual creatures of mind endowment in the far-flung universes.
-All these activities of mind are grasped in the absolute mind-gravity circuit which focalizes in the Third Source and Center and is a part of the personal consciousness of the Infinite Spirit._” ([UB 9:6.1](/en/The_Urantia_Book/9#p6_1))
+All these activities of mind are grasped in the absolute mind-gravity circuit which focalizes in the Third Source and Center and is a part of the personal consciousness of the Infinite Spirit._” (<a id="a58_486"></a>[UB 9:6.1](/en/The_Urantia_Book/9#p6_1))

 Personally, I think that, among the assiduous readers and persevering students of The URANTIA Book, there are not or could be any truly anxious people, afraid of a future that is, in short, quite close, trembling for their children, hesitating to commit to anything.